 Major Events

-The COVID 19 pandemic did not impact adversely on the operations of the Client Protection Fund.
+The COVID 19 pandemic and various geopolitical and economical developments have not impact adversely on the operations of the Client Protection Fund.
 Volumes of new claims received and claims paid has been very low.
 The Fund also now has very few open claims, with a potentially significant claim from the prior year now having been withdrawn, subsequent to the year end, without the need to make a payment.

 Review of the financial year